Previous names

 Associations with people or places.
 Off-ship research.

-LV 50 was built by Fletcher Son and Fearnall of Limehouse London, but has links to a number of different areas due to her varied service history which saw her stationed off the Isles of Scilly, Weymouth, the Thames, Essex and the Solent during her career.
-She also saw service in both World Wars.
-Her service life and build information is documented in the Warden’s minute books of Trinity House.
-Since 1952, LV 50 has developed a strong association to Blyth Harbour, where she has been moored as the house yacht of the Royal Northumberland Yacht Club.
-She is one of only three surviving wooden hulled light vessels and is believed to be the most original.
-She was included on the National Register of Historic Vessels in 1999 and has the status of being on the National Historic Fleet.
+LV 50 was built by Fletcher, Son and Fearnall of Limehouse in London but has regional links to different areas due to her varied service history including the Isles of Scilly, Weymouth, the Thames, Essex and the Isle of Wight.
+During the First World War, she was stationed at the Nore in the Thames Estuary.
+The Second World War saw her based at Calshot Spit in the Solent where she participated in the launch of the D Day offensive in 1944.
+Since 1952, LV 50 has served as House Yacht for The Royal Northumberland Yacht club, developing a strong association with Blyth Harbour which has been heightened through a programme of visits, lectures and publications organised by the Friends Group.
+Her service life and build information is documented in the Warden’s minute books of Trinity House which are held at the London Metropolitan Archives.
+She is one of only three surviving floating wooden hulled light vessels and is believed to be the most original.
+She was included on the National Register of Historic Vessels in 1999 and has the status of being part of the National Historic Fleet.
+In 2018, the Friends of LV50 won the NHS-UK Marsh Volunteer Award and, in 2021 LV 50 was given the accolade of Virtual Flagship of the Year.

 3. How does the vessel’s shape or form combine and contribute to her function?